GEDmatch: Do More With Your MyHeritage Raw Data

 - Historical records require subscription service

-MyHeritage competes with all the major players in the genetic genealogy testing arena, such as AncestryDNA and 23andMe.
+MyHeritage competes with all the major players in the genetic genealogy testing and DNA download arena, such as AncestryDNA and 23andMe.

 For an additional subscription fee you can view a large database of historical records and find other useful information on your relatives.
-Plus, if you order your DNA test through MyHeritage, the raw DNA data file is compatible with GEDmatch and a number of other analysis websites.
+Wondering whether you can upload your DNA data file from MyHeritage to other sites like AncestryDNA?
+If you order your DNA testing kit through MyHeritage, the raw DNA data file is compatible with GEDmatch and a number of other analysis websites.
 Check them out at the end of this article.

 - Free to use